Tim Moore (comedian): Broadway comedian

-In 1946, he starred as Bumpsie in the musical comedy film, Boy!
+In 1946, he had the leading role in a theatrical motion picture, Boy!
 What a Girl!.
+Moore carried the comedy as the hapless Bumpsie, forced to masquerade as a woman.
 He made some appearances on Ed Sullivan's television show, Toast of the Town, and at the Apollo Theater; Moore then retired from show business.
 His wife Gertrude having died in 1934, Moore settled down with his third wife, Benzonia Davis Moore (1889–1956).
 The couple was married in 1941 and initially made their home in Baltimore.
 In 1946, the couple settled down in his home town of Rock Island.
 There, he kept busy working the night shift at the Servus Rubber company, where boots and shoes were made.

 Television stardom

 In 1948, CBS hired Flournoy Miller as a casting advisor for the planned Amos 'n' Andy TV series.
 They had failed to locate Tim Moore for the role of George "Kingfish" Stevens, a role which was created and voiced on radio by white actor Freeman Gosden.
 It was Miller's job to trace the actor's whereabouts.
 Meanwhile, in January 1950, Moore went to New York to perform at the Apollo and appear as guest star on CBS-TV's Toast of the Town.
 After fulfilling these engagements, Moore returned to Rock Island.
 A few months later, Flournoy Miller called the manager of the Apollo and finally received Moore's address.
 Moore did voice tests at CBS radio studios in Peoria and Chicago, and then was brought to CBS-TV in Hollywood for a screen test.
 He returned to Rock Island.
 Shortly after this, he was signed by Columbia Broadcasting System to star in a new television adaptation of Amos 'n' Andy.
 As the radio series had developed in prior years, the scheming but henpecked Kingfish had become the central focus of most of the plots.
 In the television version, Moore played the character more broadly, with louder and more forceful delivery and a distinctive Georgia drawl, exaggerated for comic effect.
 Moore's Kingfish dominated the calmer and soft-spoken "Amos 'n' Andy" characters.
 Early in his career, Moore had developed a "con-man" routine he used for many years while in vaudeville; re-working some aspects of his old act produced the television character Kingfish.